Background

 • The Flanger is now in front of the Cabinet.

-• The Flanger extended by a 4-pole Allpass for phaser-like response.
+• The Flanger has been extended by a 4-pole Allpass for phaser-like response.

 • The Flanger can be controlled by a key-triggered envelope.